ArchiveTeam/grab-site/README.md

 *	`--1`: grab just `URL` and its page requisites, without recursing.

 *	`--concurrency=N`: Use N connections to fetch in parallel (default: 2).
+	Can be changed during the crawl by editing the `DIR/concurrency` file.

 *	`--igsets=blogs,forums`: use ignore sets `blogs` and `forums`.